Topological data analysis on noisy quantum computers: Preliminaries

 \section{Preliminaries}

-In this section, we introduce the key background information on quantum computing, TDA and quantum TDA (QTDA).
-We also provide a few details related to a scientific application of TDA that we consider in this work.
+We begin by introducing the key concepts of quantum computing, TDA and quantum TDA (QTDA).

-\paragraph{Quantum Computing:} Quantum computing is characterized by operations on the quantum state of $n$ quantum bits or qubits, representing a vector in $2^n$ dimensional complex vector (Hilbert) space.
-The quantum operations or measurements corresponds to multiplying certain $2^n\times 2^n$ matrices to the quantum state vector.
+{\bf Quantum computing:} Quantum computing is characterized by operations on the quantum state of $n$ quantum bits or qubits, representing a vector in $2^n$ dimensional complex vector (Hilbert) space.
+The quantum operations or measurements correspond to multiplying the quantum state vector by certain $2^n\times 2^n$ matrices.
 Quantum circuits represent these operations in terms of a set of quantum gates operating on the qubits.
 The number of these gates and the depth of the circuit define the circuit complexity of a given quantum algorithm.
 Quantum computers are difficult to build (preparing and maintaining the quantum states is extremely hard) and are very noisy.
-Therefore, the principles of quantum error correction were proposed to protect the quantum system from information loss and other damages~\cite{gottesman2010introduction}.
-A (large-scale) quantum computer with many qubits is said to be fault tolerant if the device is capable of such quantum error correction.
+Therefore, the principles of quantum error correction were proposed to protect the quantum system from information loss and other damages~\citep{gottesman2010introduction}.
+A (large-scale) quantum computer with many qubits is said to be fault-tolerant if the device is capable of such quantum error correction.
 However, realization of such fault-tolerant quantum systems is likely several years away.
-Currently available quantum computers are termed ``Noisy Intermediate-Scale Quantum" (NISQ)~\cite{preskill2018quantum}, with the number of qubits ranging from 50 to a few hundreds.
-In order to obtain results with reasonable accuracies on a NISQ device, the quantum circuit implementing a given quantum algorithm needs to be of short depth (ideally linear in the number of qubits).
+Currently available quantum computers are termed ``Noisy Intermediate-Scale Quantum" (NISQ)~\citep{preskill2018quantum}, and these devices are prone to considerable error rates and are limited in size by the number of logical qubits available in the system.
+In order to obtain results with reasonable accuracies on a NISQ device, the quantum circuit implementing a given algorithm needs to be of short depth.